sentry-kubernetes/charts/README.md

 ## Upgrading from deprecated 9.0 -> 10.0 Chart

-As this chart runs in helm 3 and also tries its best to follow on from the original Sentry chart.
-There are some steps that needs to be taken in order to correctly upgrade.
+As this chart runs in Helm 3 and also tries its best to follow on from the original Sentry chart.
+There are some steps that need to be taken in order to correctly upgrade.

 From the previous upgrade, make sure to get the following from your previous installation: